What is Java? A Simple Guide for Beginners

 Real-World Example

 Imagine you write a letter in English.
 Whether your friend reads it on paper, a phone, or a computer screen, they'll understand it the same way.
 That's Java's superpower – "Write Once, Run Anywhere" (WORA).
-You write Java code once, and it runs on Windows, Mac, Linux, Android, and more without changing a single line.

 For instance, when you use the PhonePe or Paytm app on your Android phone, there's a good chance Java code is powering those transactions behind the scenes.